X-tigi Mobile

-X-Tigi Mobile is a Hong Kong-based smartphone manufacturer that was founded in 2006, the company has research & development center and factory located in China.
+X-Tigi Mobile is a Hong Kong–based smartphone manufacturer that was founded in 2006.
+The company has a research & development center and factory located in China.
 X-Tigi service network is available in most African countries (especially Kenya and Ghana) since it entered the African market in 2009.

 X-Tigi mobile phones were known for power-bank phones that could last weeks in Africa.
 In 2017, the company launched its first 4G LTE smartphone—Inspire 3, that supports fingerprint reader at the back in Africa.

 In 2017, X-Tigi is now in partnership with over 10,000 retailers in Africa (especially Kilimall, Jumia), competing with the share value of Samsung and Tecno, Infinix.

 X-Tigi Kenya

-X-Tigi started business in Kenya since 2009, meanwhile some new flagship smartphones with specification of 64GB ROM plus 4GB RAM such as X-Tigi A1 plus were launched, which made X-Tigi brand compete with the share value of Samsung and Tecno, Infinix in Kenya.
+X-Tigi started business in Kenya since 2009, meanwhile some new flagship smartphones with specification of 64 GB ROM plus 4 GB RAM such as X-Tigi A1 plus were launched, which made X-Tigi brand compete with the share value of Samsung and Tecno, Infinix in Kenya.

 In 2016, X-Tigi started cooperation with Jumia Kenya, which made X-Tigi goods reachable online in Kenya.